RoPerrier/CTJ/README.md

 - `max_accuracy` (*float, optional*) – Accuracy of the model.
 The default is 0.9.
 - `scale` (*int, optional*) – The value of the scale for the CTJ model.
 The default is 10.
 - `assessment_method` (*function, optional*) – The assessment method.
 If None, the assessment is automatically performed using the true value.
 The default is None.
-- `width` (*int*) – The maximum width of images displayed.
-Proportions are preserved.
-The default is 300.
-- `height` (*int*) – The maximum height of images displayed.
-Proportions are preserved.
-The default is 300.

 **Returns:**